manuelvargastapia/tubesoft-test-manuel-vargas/README.md

 ### Test

 The test suites run independently.
-To run the client's tests, navigate to `/client` and run `npm test`.
+To run the client's tests, navigate to `/client`, run `npm install` and `npm test`.
 To run the server's tests, two options are provided:

 1. Run tests locally with `npm run local-test`.
 This will require a running database against which to run the integration tests.
 2. (Recommended) Create a database on the fly and run the tests with `npm run docker-test`.
 A Postgres container will be build using the `docker-compose.yml` file and will be torn down after running the tests.

 In both cases, a coverage summary will be output in the terminal.

+Finally, note that, as a preventive measure, the script run by `npm run docker-test` uses `sudo` to use Docker Compose commands.
+Because of this, the terminal could prompt the password.

 ### Summary